ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation      NULL           "ID-number"

-Edit the mapping value in the ini file so that is has this value.
-The ini file rows must be indented with at least 1 space.
+Add the KEY names above each catagory of field names

-Mapping =
+MAPPING_SOURCE =
 source        "Repository"     "RepositoryName"
 source        "RepositoryLoc"  "RepositoryLoc"
 source        "Jurisdiction"   NULL

+MAPPING_CITATION =
 citation      "Name"           "PersonName"
 citation      "Form"           "Form"
 citation      "CertificateNo"  "CertificateNo"
 citation      "Date"           "Date"
 citation      NULL             "ID-number"

+Remove the words source at citation at the start of each line.
+The rows with the field names must be indented with at least 1 space.
+All the rows in a value must have the same indentation.
+The space between the columns is flexible.
+There is one or more blank lines at the end of a value separating it from the next item.

+MAPPING_SOURCE =
+  "Repository"     "RepositoryName"
+  "RepositoryLoc"  "RepositoryLoc"
+  "Jurisdiction"    NULL

+MAPPING_CITATION =
+  "Name"           "PersonName"
+  "Form"           "Form"
+  "CertificateNo"  "CertificateNo"
+  "Date"           "Date"
+  NULL             "ID-number"

+This is the text that has to go into the ini file.

 =============DIV20==
-Option CHECK_MAPPING_DETAILS = on
+STEP 4		Option CHECK_MAPPING_DETAILS = on

 Look at the OPTIONS section of the ini file still open in NotePad, edit these two lines so they are as shown: